ACICFG/youBBS-ACICFG/README.md

 1. Create a new user and database with MySQL.
 MariaDB would also do.
 2. Edit the .conf file for Nginx, or use the .htaccess for Apache.(Apache version is automatic converted, no gurantee of effect)
 3. Edit the config.php, put in your database information.
+4. Feel free to use HHVM, tested in production environment by ACICFG.
-4. Run http://get.your.website.com/install to update the database.
+5. Run http://get.your.website.com/install to update the database.
-5. Now you should be able to use the programme.
+6. Now you should be able to use the programme.
 The first register user would automaticly become System Admin.

 Special notes to nginx users
 ------------